workarea-commerce/workarea/docs/source/articles/searching.html.md

 ### Indexes

 Documents of type _admin_, _help_, and _storefront_ are stored in separate indexes.
 Workarea applications use a varying number of Elasticsearch indexes.
-An index exists for each combination of site name, Rails environment, locale, and Elasticsearch document type. <sup><a href="#notes" id="note-1-context">[1]</a></sup>
+An index exists for each combination of site name, Rails environment, locale, and Elasticsearch document type.

+( Documents of type _category_ are stored in the same indexes as documents of type _storefront_. )

 For example, the indexes for a simple development application could be as follows.